Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 Safety and effectiveness of Cyanokit have not been established in this population.
 In non-US marketing experience, a dose of 70 mg/kg has been used to treat pediatric patients.

-The safety and effectiveness of Cyanokit have not been studied in patients with renal impairment.
+The safety and effectiveness of Cyanokit have not been studied in patients with hepatic impairment.

-Cyanokit (hydroxocobalamin for injection) 5 g is a cyanide antidote package which contains two colorless 250 mL glass vials, each of which contains 2.5 g dark red lyophilized hydroxocobalamin, pH adjusted with hydrochloric acid, two transfer spikes, one IV administration set, one quick use reference guide and one package insert.
+Cyanokit (hydroxocobalamin for injection) for intravenous infusion is a cyanide antidote package which contains one colorless 250 mL glass vial, containing 5 g dark red lyophilized hydroxocobalamin, pH adjusted with hydrochloric acid, one transfer spike, one intravenous administration set, one quick use reference guide and one package insert.

-Each 2.5 g vial of hydroxocobalamin for injection is to be reconstituted with 100 mL of 0.9% NaCl, to give a dark red injectable solution (25 mg/mL).
-If 0.9% NaCl is not readily available, 100 mL of either Lactated Ringers injection or 5% Dextrose injection (D5W) may be used as the diluent.
+The 5 g vial of hydroxocobalamin for injection is to be reconstituted with 200 mL of 0.9% NaCl, to give a dark red injectable solution (25 mg/mL).
+If 0.9% NaCl is not readily available, 200 mL of either Lactated Ringers injection or 5% Dextrose injection (D5W) may be used as the diluent.
 Diluent is not included in the Cyanokit.
 The pH of the reconstituted product ranges from 3.5 to 6.0.

 Cyanokit - Clinical Pharmacology